Shreyas911/Shreyas911/README.md

 ### News

-- Starting as a Deep Learning RnD Intern at [Ansys](https://www.ansys.com/), a global leader in multiphysics simulation software.
+- I will be working as a Deep Learning RnD Intern at [Ansys](https://www.ansys.com/) for Summer 2024, a global leader in multiphysics simulation software.
 I will be working at the intersection of deep learning, generative AI, and computational physics.

 - I will be giving a talk on "Computational Science To Enable Digital Twins Of The Ocean" at minisymposium "Mathematical and computational foundations of predictive digital twins" at the [6th Annual Meeting of the SIAM Texas-Louisiana Section (TXLA23)](https://www.siam.org/conferences/cm/conference/txla23) to be held at the University of Louisiana at Lafayette, Lafayette, Louisiana.